 Patricia Ammons, director of communications for the U.S. Space & Rocket Center, is passionate about the summer camp program and the skills children develop there.
 “Space is happening and exciting,” she affirms to Parentology.
 “There’s a lot of value in getting kids interested in STEM subjects.”

-The U.S. Space & Rocket Center supports the propulsion work at NASA (yes, that NASA) and was ground zero for the space program in its early days.
-Their Robotics program (also offered as a summer camp) is relatively new, and focuses on engineering as it applies to the space program.
+The US Space & Rocket Center supports the propulsion work at NASA (yes, that NASA) and was ground zero for the space program in its early days.
+Their robotics program (also offered as a STEM summer camp) is relatively new, and focuses on engineering as it applies to the space program.